jakedibattista/pitcher-mechanics-analyzer/README.md

 An AI-powered tool for analyzing baseball pitcher mechanics using computer vision and machine learning.

+See a demo of the product in action here: https://www.youtube.com/watch?v=nHqDvu8WAPM

 ## Features

 - **Multi-Pitcher Support**: Currently supports analysis of: